kgklein/PLUME/README.md

 kris.klein@gmail.com
 Lunar and Planetary Laboratory, University of Arizona

 PLUME calculates the hot plasma dispersion relation for a plasma with an arbitrary number of ion and electron species with relative drifts and bi-Maxwellian velocity distributions.
-The calculation follows Waves in Plasma by Stix, Chapter 10 equatios 66-73.
+The calculation follows Waves in Plasma by Stix, Chapter 10 equations 66-73.

 This code uses an F90 adaptation (waves.f90 by Greg Howes) of the Hot Plasma Dispersion Relation originally by Eliot Quataert, extending thesolver from a proton-electron plasma with Maxwellian velocity distributions to the generalized case of n components with biMaxwellian velocity distributions and arbitrary parallel drift velocities.